SubramaniarajaPS/Java-Essentials/src/main/java/docs/Comprehensive_Java_Notes.md

     - Method Area: Logically a part of the heap, it holds static variables and information about native methods.
     - JVM Stacks: A stack is created when a thread is created.
 It is used to store method execution data, including local variables, method arguments, and return addresses.
 Each thread has its own stack, ensuring thread safety.
 Once a method completes execution, its associated stack frame is automatically removed.
     - Native Method Area: Responsible for holding information about Java methods implemented in other languages like C or C++.
     - Program Counter (PC) Registers: Each JVM thread has its PC (program counter) register.
 For a non-native method, the PC register stores the address of the current instruction being executed.
-For a native method, the PC register has an undefined value
+For a native method, the PC register has an undefined value.

 3. Execution Engine: The final stage of the JVM, responsible for executing the class file.
 It has three main components: